learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Before learning how to use kubectl more efficiently, you should have a basic understanding of what it is and how it works.

-From a user's point of view, kubectl your cockpit to control Kubernetes.
+From a user's point of view, kubectl is your cockpit to control Kubernetes.
 It allows you to perform every possible Kubernetes operation.

 From a technical point of view, kubectl is a client for the **Kubernetes API**.